operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/tutorial.md

 ### Multi-Group APIs

-Before creating an API and controller, consider if your operator's API requires multiple [groups][API-groups].
-Then to change the layout of your project to support Multi-Group run the command `operator-sdk edit --multigroup=true`.
+Before creating an API and controller, consider if your operator requires multiple API [groups][api-groups].
+Then to change the layout of your project to support multi-group run the command `operator-sdk edit --multigroup=true`.
 It will update the `PROJECT` file which should look like the following:

 ```YAML
 domain: example.com